4/23/2025

 Chief Financial Officer

-The following discussion may contain forward looking statements concerning the financial condition, results of operations, and business of First Bank.
-We caution that such statements are subject to a number of uncertainties and actual results could differ materially.
-And therefore, you should not place undue reliance on any forward looking statements we make.
-We may not update any forward looking statements we make today for future events or developments.
-Information about risk and uncertainty are described under item 1A, risk factors, in our annual report on form 10K for the year ended December 31st, 2024, filed with the FDIC.
+The following discussion may contain forward-looking statements concerning the financial condition, results of operations, and business of first vent.
+We caution that such statements are subject to a number of uncertainties, and actual results could differ materially, and therefore you should not place undue reliance on any forward-looking statements we make.
+We may not update any forward-looking statements we make today for future events or developments.
+Information about risks and uncertainty? are described under Item 1A, Risk Factors, in our annual report on Form 10-K for the year ended December 31, 2024, filed with the FDIC.
 Pat, back to you.

 speaker

 Thanks, Andrew.
 I'd like to hit on a few highlights before turning it over to the team to provide some detail.
 I think in the first quarter, we saw some really nice positive trends emerge.
-The cost of our deposits came down 14 basis points, which shows an improvement in our net interest margin of 11 basis points.
-Strong loan growth of 92 million came in the areas of our strategic focus, namely, asset-based lending, private equity, and community bank C&I lending.
-In fact, C&I, CREI, or investor real estate loans actually came down 12 million in the quarter, despite significant activity and some new production in that area.
+The cost of our deposits came down 14 basis points. which drove an improvement in our net interest margin of 11 basis points.
+Strong loan growth of $92 million came in the areas of our strategic focus, namely asset-based lending, private equity, and community bank T&I lending.
+In fact, CREI, or investor real estate loans, actually came down $12 million in the quarter, despite significant activity and some new production in that area.
 Deposit growth was decent, but did not match our loan growth.
-We hope to see a catch up in a reversal of that trend in the back half of this year.
-Our non-interest bearing deposit ratio did move up a little bit during the quarter, which was certainly nice to see.
+We hope to see a catch-up and a reversal of that trend in the back half of this year.
+Our non-interest-bearing deposit ratio did move up a little bit during the quarter, which was certainly nice to see.
 Overall profitability remained respectable with a 1% ROA.
-We did see higher than normal loan growth during the quarter, which led to a larger provision for credit losses, which pushed profitability down a little bit during the quarter.
-A reduction in the carrying value of our New York City Oreo asset by 816,000 also cut into quarterly profitability, excluding the Oreo write-down.
-Earnings would have been in line or slightly better than prior quarters.
-Our new and middle market and small business lending units continued to gain scale.
-The asset-based lending portfolio increased almost 30 million to just over 90 million in outstanding.
-Our private equity fund banking portfolio grew to 128 million, and our small business lending group, which includes our business express and SBA loans, grew to 91 million.
+We did see higher than normal loan growth during the quarter, which led to a larger provisions for credit losses, which pushed profitability down a little bit during the quarter.
+A reduction in the carrying value of our New York City Oreo asset by 815,000 also cut into quarterly profitability.
+Excluding the Oreo write-down, earnings would have been in line or slightly better than prior quarters.
+Our newer middle market and small business lending units continued to gain scale.
+The asset-based lending portfolio increased almost $30 million to just over $90 million in outstanding.
+Our private equity fund banking portfolio grew to $128 million, and our small business lending group, which includes our business express and SBA loans, grew to $91 million.
 Overall, key metrics remained in good position despite the challenging environment.
 We had a return on tangible common equity that was above 10%.
 Our efficiency ratio remained below 60%, and our return on average assets remained above 1%.
-Those are the quick highlights, and at this point, I'll turn it over to Andrew to discuss additional financial details for the Q1 results.
+Those are the quick highlights, and at this point I'll turn it over to Andrew to discuss additional financial details for the Q1 results.
 Andrew?

 speaker